FalsedeerX/VIP-AI-For-Education-Summer/my-frontend/README.md

 ## Testing

-Three Functional Testing files, that test if the ChatPage, LoginPage and RegisterPage render correctly and work with user interaction.
+Three Functional Testing files coded using Jest and React Testing Library, that test if the ChatPage, LoginPage and RegisterPage render correctly and work with user interaction.

 To run
 ```